Shaz-hash/vidur/vidur/mcts/README.md

 └── README.md                   # this document
 ```

-There is no direct CLI yet.
-A typical integration looks like:
+A typical programmatic integration looks like:

 ```python
 from vidur.simulator import Simulator